How ALS is diagnosed

 Approved treatments

 For nearly 20 years, there was only one treatment available for ALS.
-The good news is that more recently, several new ALS treatments have become approved for use in Canada and more are being tested in clinical trials.
+The good news is that more recently, several new ALS treatments have become approved for use or are going through the approval process in Canada and more are being tested in clinical trials.
 ALS treatments currently available in Canada are:

 • Riluzole (brand name Rilutek) – approved in 2000